joenan/person-frontend-application/README.md

 5. npm start

+When the application runs, just click on login without the username and password on the login screen.
+It will lauch the Person Front end Application.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.